 The next step after building email lists is segmentation.
 Relevance is more than important when we talk about group buying.
 Getting the right offer to the right person at the right time – that’s critical!
 So where to start?

-- Segment according to collected data Sort your users by information you have gathered during sign up process – gender, age, location etc.
+- Segment according to collected data Sort your users by the information you have gathered during sign up process – gender, age, location, etc.

-- Segment by behavior Look at the history of users’ previous purchases and forecast.
+- Segment by behavior Looks at the history of users’ previous purchases and forecast.

-- Segment by chosen preferences Create a checkbox or lighbox on your site where users can specify their favorite types of deals, purchase preferences, habits and other details.
+- Segment by chosen preferences Creates a checkbox or lightbox on your site where users can specify their favorite types of deals, purchase preferences, habits, and other details.

 - Segment by survey results Create online surveys and include them into your emails to identify their expectations for deals.
 Read about Mailigen online surveys and automated segmentation according survey results.